carpentries-i18n/i18n/README.md

 3. translate sections (or check translations) and commit changes

 4. push or your personal repo and send pull request to organisation repository

     a. clone the swcarpentry-ja lesson with "lesson-name-ja" or create a new lesson repo to (if one does not exist already) to host the translated lessons.
 You can push commit changes to the submodule of the lesson before translation or create a fresh repository with the translated files.

     b. copy changes from from automatically generated lessons `rsync -u i18n/locale/ja/git-novice/ git-novice-ja`

     c. commit changes and push to GitHub

     d. create a Pull Request from your repo to `swcarpentry-ja` for the translated lesson repo AND the updated PO files in `i18n`.
 Please reference your lesson pull request #Number when creating a pull request to i18n.

+If you send a pull request of translated files, we can merge them into the lesson materials and generate the updated webpages.
+If you wish to generate a preview of these yourself on your local repo, please see the instructions below.

 5. please commit often and discuss issues on github to ensure that we are not repeating each other